alexbevi/alexbevi.github.com/_posts/2023-11-13-querysrv-errors-when-connecting-to-mongodb-atlas.markdown

 This functionality was introduced to abstract away the complexity of MongoDB's connection strings (for MongoDB Atlas users at least) by moving the component parts of a [connection string](https://www.mongodb.com/docs/manual/reference/connection-string/) to two DNS records: a [service record (`SRV`)](https://en.wikipedia.org/wiki/SRV_record) and a [text record (`TXT`)](https://en.wikipedia.org/wiki/TXT_record).

 Users now only need to supply a connection string such as `mongodb+srv://<username>:<password>@cluster0.abcde.mongodb.net/myFirstDatabase`, and regardless as to whether the underlying cluster was a replica set or sharded, the connection string would remain the same.
-Furthermore, if the replica set were changed (members added/removed, shards added/removed), no change would be needed at the application level![^1]
+Furthermore, use of `mongodb+srv://` enables drivers to detect additions/removals of `mongos` in a sharded cluster[^1]

 Tools such as [`nslookup`](https://linux.die.net/man/1/nslookup) or [`dig`](https://linux.die.net/man/1/dig) can be used to view the contents of these DNS records, such as in the following example: